partha-bro/study-repo/Web_developer/04-js/README.md

 		In JavaScript, the this keyword refers to an object.
 		Which object depends on how this is being invoked (used or called).

+		How to multiple button have same class and how to use it in perticular button of element is seleceted.

+		document.querySelectorAll('button').addEventListener('click',function(){
+			document.querySelector(this).style.color = 'red';
+		});

 	4. Objects

 		JavaScript variables can also contain many values.